HeidiJoensuu/city-bike-app/README.md

 Then run alterCSVFiles.py -file.
 This file changes some headers and values in 2021-0X.csv files.
 For example, there is file header 'return' that does not go along with postgresql.

-Then open your terminal and go to *client* folder.
-There run ``` npm install ``` command.

-Then go to the root of this repository on run ```docker compose up --build```.
+Then open your terminal and go to the root of this repository on run ```docker compose up --build```.
 This might take some time, but once it's ready you can should find website running in *http://localhost:3000*

 ## Front end structure
 ```